-The Management Company has delegated the administration functions to the Central Administrative Agent and registrar and transfer functions to the Registrar and Transfer Agent.
+The Management Company has delegated the administration functions to the Administrative Agent and registrar and transfer functions to the Registrar and Transfer Agent.

 Tasks relating to distribution are performed by the distributors as further detailed under section "Distribution of Shares" and in the relevant section of the "Sub-Fund Particulars".
+In the context of its distribution function, the Management Company may enter into agreements with distributors pursuant to which the distributors may agree to act as intermediaries or nominees for investors subscribing for Shares through their facilities.
+If the intermediary acts as nominee, all subsequent subscription, redemption or conversion requests and other instructions must be made through this nominee.